kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

-For some users in [Kubernetes#57291](https://github.com/kubernetes/kubernetes/issues/57291), any delay over 1 minute at any point is just too slow.
-A common refrain is that for independently recoverable errors, especially system infrastructure events or recovered external dependencies, or for critical sidecar pods, users would rather poll more often or more intelligently to reduce the amount of time a workload has to wait to try again after a failure.
+For some users in [Kubernetes#57291](https://github.com/kubernetes/kubernetes/issues/57291), any delay over 1 minute at any point is just too slow, even if it is legitimately crashing.
+A common refrain is that for independently recoverable errors, especially system infrastructure events or recovered external dependencies, or for absolutely nonnegotiably critical sidecar pods, users would rather poll more often or more intelligently to reduce the amount of time a workload has to wait to try again after a failure.
 In the extreme cases, users want to be able to configure (by container, node, or exit code) the backoff to close to 0 seconds.
-This KEP considers it out of scope to implement fully user-customizable behavior, and too risky to node stability to allow legitimately crashing workloads to have a backoff of 0, but it is in scope to provide users a way to opt workloads in to a faster restart curve that is not as drastic as what is intended for `Success` states, nor as beholden to the status quo as the front loaded decay with interval solution suggested above.
+This KEP considers it out of scope to implement fully user-customizable behavior, and too risky to node stability to allow legitimately crashing workloads to have a backoff of 0, but it is in scope to provide users a way to opt workloads in to a faster restart curve that is not as drastic as what is intended for `Success` states, nor as beholden to the status quo as the new default front loaded decay with interval modification.

 Pods and init/sidecar containers will be able to set a new OneOf value, `restartPolicy: Rapid`, to opt in to an exponential backoff decay that starts at